The Medinilla needs little water, it is early enough to give the plant a glass of water when the leaves hang slightly loose.

 The Medinilla finds a spraying experience quite nice at the time, the Medinilla is originally from the tropics.
 Spray spraying is not necessarily necessary but it does increase the humidity which in the end will benefit the plant.

 In winter a lot of light, preferably direct sunlight but in summer no full sun .
-This is to prevent the leaves from burning.
+This is to prevent the burning of the leaves.

 Between 17 and 25 °